Canada 15 min

 To work as an independent contractor in Canada, you’ll need to choose a legal structure for your business.
 Some of the most popular models include:

-• Corporation: A formal, legal entity that is separate from you, the individual.
+A corporation is a formal, legal entity that’s separate from you, the individual.
 All income and losses are attributed to the company as opposed to you personally.
 In Canada, you can incorporate your business through either the federal or provincial/territorial authorities.

 There are pros and cons to each structure, but most independent contractors choose the sole proprietorship model, as it is fairly simple to set up and operate.